cjimti/imti/content/post/2020-06-25-linear-algebra-11-pca.md

 - Linear Algebra Crash Course
 ---

-This article on **Principal Component Analysis (PCA)** is part eleven of our linear algebra crash course.
+This article covers **Principal Component Analysis (PCA)**, part eleven of the series.
 PCA is one of the most widely used techniques for dimensionality reduction, data visualization, and feature extraction in machine learning.

 <!--more-->